oveits/katacoda-scenarios/jenkins-pipelines-hello-world/step1.md

 We will prepare an environment with a Jenkins server running as a Docker Container.

+> Note: steps 1 to 3 can be skipped, if you want to head directly to the pipeline section.
+We will provide a pre-configured Jenkins image in step 4.

 First we start the container in detached mode with a tail to a log file we will create and use later:

 `docker run -d -u root --rm --name jenkins \